 Note that when playing a recorder user session you can use keyboard shortcuts to conveniently pause the video, jump a few seconds backwards or forwards, replay the video if it is finished, or play the next or previous page view for the visitor.

-When you browse your Visitor Log, a link “Replay recorded session” will appear at the top of each visit which was recorded.
+When you browse your Visits Log, a link “Replay recorded session” will appear at the top of each visit which was recorded.
 Clicking on the link will open and play the visitor’s session video in a new window.

 Managing your Session Recordings